-Prerequisites: Appropriate score on Reading/Writing assessment or completion of Engl 14 with grade of B or better 3 hours lecture weekly
+Prerequisites: Appropriate score on Reading/Writing assessment or completion of Engl 14 with grade of B or better

 Development of skills in written expression, especially expository themes, including training in research techniques and preparation of a research paper.
 Designed to develop critical thinking, analysis and rhetorical skills.